artsy/artsy.github.io/source/_posts/2015-07-30-Notorious-BUG-Part-1.markdown

 `-[UIScrollView _getDelegateZoomView] + 66`.
 This means that the instruction’s address is that of the function it is located in _plus_ 66, which, as you can see in the below screenshot, is halfway through the `objc_msgSend` call:

-{% expanded_img /images/2015-07-30-Notorious-BUG-–-The-Unbugged-Sessions-Part-1/Hopper-Disassembled.png The assembly of the `-[UIScrollView _getDelegateZoomView]` method. %}
+{% expanded_img /images/2015-07-30-Notorious-BUG-1/Hopper-Disassembled.png "The assembly of the `-[UIScrollView _getDelegateZoomView]` method." %}

 If you want to get into the details of what these instructions are doing, I suggest you read up on a blog post such as [this article by Mike Ash](https://www.mikeash.com/pyblog/friday-qa-2011-12-30-disassembling-the-assembly-part-3-arm-edition.html).